pbayer/DiscreteEventsCompanion.jl/docs/src/examples/dicegame/dicegame.md

 The most interesting thing to note here is, that from seemingly quite unpredictable behaviour – look at the inventory chart of the beginning – emerge some quite predictable characteristics out of multiple discrete event simulations with parameter variation combined with some not too sophisticated statistics.

-We could not have done those experiments and analyses with real lines as it is possible with simulations on a modern computer with `Julia` and `Simulate.jl`.
+We could not have done those experiments and analyses with real lines as it is possible with simulations on a modern computer with `Julia` and `DiscreteEvents.jl`.